 The Icelandic folk dance group Sporid (English = the step) has it´s main residence in Borgarfjordur, Iceland, but members also come from various places in South West Iceland.
 The group is known for it´s classical and informing presentation of Icelandic folk dances (13th – 20th century).
 Besides performing in Iceland it has introduced Icelandic tradition and culture to audiences in several other countries abroad (U.S.A., Canada, Austria, Hungary, Czech Republic, Faroe Islands, France, Romania and China).
-The group´s performances abroad in 2018 were in Norfolk and Washington USA, and in 2019 the group travels to Italy and France.
+The group´s performances abroad in 2018 were in Norfolk and Washington USA, and in 2019 the group travelled to Italy and France.
+In 2023 the tour goes to Bulgaria.

 Technical requirements during performances